Moon Photography: A Lunar Photo Gallery

 The tutorial below shares tips and tricks for capturing a beautiful shot of your own using a digital camera and a tripod.
 If you own a telescope, it’s possible to take even better shots through the eyepiece.

-How to take pictures of the moon: Beginners Guide
+Related Article: How to Take Pictures of the Moon: Beginner’s Guide

 I am passionate about our natural environment and the plants and animals that call this planet home.
 You’ll notice that I like to combine the night sky in my landscape photos.

-Now that I’ve explained why I love moon photography so much, let’s have a look at some of my favorite shots that I have taken throughout the years.
+Now that I’ve explained why I love photographing the moon so much, let’s have a look at some of my favorite shots that I have taken throughout the years.

 First Quarter Moon: